AET-DevOps25/team-releaserangers/README.md

 file, so you only need to consider this if you make manual changes to the `authentication-service/src/main/resources/application.properties` file.

 The easiest way to configure your environment for local development is to use the provided setup script:

+This script contains takes the `.env.example` file which contains all necessary environment variables and creates the respective `.env` files for the app.
+Hence, you can always adapt the `.env.example` file to your needs and run the script again to update your `.env` files.

 For giving you a head start, we have Google Gemini preconfigured as GenAI provider.
 Hence for this script-setup, you need a Google Gemini API key.